unionai-oss/pandera/docs/source/dtype_validation.md

 *new in 0.15.0*

-Pandera also supports a limited set of generic and special types {py:mod}`typing` for you to validate columns containing `object` values:
+Pandera also supports a limited set of generic and special types in the {py:mod}`typing` module for you to validate columns containing `object` values:

 - `typing.Dict[K, V]`
 - `typing.List[T]`